zzuse/lambda_function/Readme.md

 # AWS Lambda Service For Weather and Gas Price

 ## What
-query Weather and Gas and send messages to Telegram
+query Weather and Gas and send messages to Telegram per hour

 ## Limitation
 This Project only for personal study, using by your own risk.